 Appealing a Decision

 If the government entity disagrees with your data challenge and determines that the data are accurate and/or complete, you can appeal that determination to the Commissioner of Administration.
-The Commissioner will determine if the appeal is within the authority under section 13.04.
+The Commissioner will review the appeal for completeness and determine whether the appeal is within the authority under section 13.04.

 How to File an Appeal